Citus 11.3 is out! Now with tenant statistics. Read all about it in Marco's 11.3 blog post. 💥

 COPY command—so you can support much higher concurrency.
 In the next release (Citus 9.5), we will make the connection management for COPY fully automatic.

 Aggregate functions from the t-digest extension to Postgres can now be distributed by Citus, which enables very fast, parallel percentile calculations on Citus and satisfies an important need for some of our Citus open source users.
 Props to Postgres committer Tomas Vondra for creating the open source t-digest extension and being so helpful in making t-digest work with Citus.
-The open source t-digest extension is now supported on Hyperscale (Citus), too—I’m told this docs page on Hyperscale (Citus) extension support will soon be updated to include t-digest.
+The open source t-digest extension is now supported on the Citus managed service on Azure, too—I’m told this docs page about Hyperscale (Citus) extension support for the Citus managed service on Azure will soon be updated to include t-digest as well.
+Update in October 2022: Hyperscale (Citus) is now known as Azure Cosmos DB for PostgreSQL.

 Are percentile approximations useful?
 Yes.
 One of my teammates, Nils Dijk, is writing a blog post about how one of our customers improved Postgres percentile calculations by 45x with t-digest and Hyperscale (Citus).
 And Matt Watson from the Stackify team just wrote about how to use Postgres, t-digest, and Citus to create SQL percentile rollups at scale.
 Also, the Windows Data and Intelligence team—who manage a petabyte-scale analytics dashboard using Citus on Microsoft Azure—are using t-digest with Citus, too.